quantify-os/quantify-core/docs/installation.rst

 From sources
 ------------

-The sources for quantify can be downloaded from the `GitLab repo`_.
+The sources for quantify can be downloaded from the `GitLab repo`_:

-You can either clone the public repository:

 .. code-block:: console